philbooth/check-types.js/README.md

 #### check.isNumber (thing)

-Returns `true` if something is a number, `false` otherwise.
+Returns `true` if something is a number,
+`false` otherwise.
 In this instance, `NaN` is not considered a number.

 #### check.verifyNumber (thing, message)

 Throws an exception unless something is a number.
 In this instance, `NaN` is not considered a number.

 ## Development

 ### Dependencies

-The build environment relies on [Node.js][node], [NPM], [Jake], [JSHint], [Mocha] and [Chai].
+The build environment relies on
+[Node.js][node],
+[NPM],
+[Jake],
+[JSHint],
+[Mocha],
+[Chai] and
+[UglifyJS].
 Assuming that you already have Node.js and NPM set up, you just need to run `npm install` to install all of the dependencies as listed in `package.json`.

 ### Unit tests

 The unit tests are in `test/check-types.coffee`.
 You can run them with the command `npm test` or `jake jstest`.

 [ci-image]: https://secure.travis-ci.org/philbooth/check-types.js.png?branch=master
 [ci-status]: http://travis-ci.org/#!/philbooth/check-types.js